input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 ### 2.5.1 Download the config.yaml file

 From the [Jormungandr Configurations page](https://hydra.iohk.io/job/Cardano/iohk-nix/jormungandr-deployment/latest-finished/download/1/index.html), save the config.yaml.
-This file is important because it has the list of trusted peers.
-The trusted peers are the nodes from which we are going to start downloading our own copy of the blockchain.
+We will use this file to start Jormungandr, among other things it has the list of trusted peers from which we are going to download our own copy of the blockchain.

-<a id="org2d0f924"></a>
+<a id="org52c1f99"></a>

 ### 2.5.2 Add stake pool configuration parameters

-Since this we are trying to configure a stake pool we need to add to the configuration file our public IP, listen address and the storage location.
+Since we are setting up a stake pool we need to add our public IP, listen address and the storage location to the configuration file.

 for example: